jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 c. \\+
 d. ||

-6. Which meta-character is the wildcard (0 or more matches.?
+6. Which meta-character is the wildcard  for 0 or more matches?
 a. ?
 b. \*\*
 c. &